retrogradeorbit/bootleg/README.md

 Both the hickory and enlive clojure projects use this format internally to represent and manipulate DOM trees.

-Hickory is limited in that it can only represent a single root element and its children.
+Hickory, as the term is used in bootleg, is refering to this hashmap form.
+It represents a single root element and its children.
 This means there are template fragments that *cannot* be represented in hickory.
 For example, the html snippet `<p>one</p><p>two</p>` cannot be represented as hickory.
-It is comprised of two hickory forms. `{:type :element, :attrs nil, :tag :p, :content ["one"]}` and `{:type :element, :attrs nil, :tag :p, :content ["two"]}`
+It is comprised of two hickory forms. `{:type :element, :attrs nil, :tag :p, :content ["one"]}` and `{:type :element, :attrs nil, :tag :p, :content ["two"]}`.
+See `hickory-seq` below for information about this form.

 ### hiccup-seq

 Hiccup-seq is simply a clojure sequence (or vector) of hiccup forms.
 In option flags it is referenced by the keyword `:hiccup-seq`.
-By wrapping multiple hiccup forms in a sequence, hiccup-seq can now represent any single root element (and it's children) *and* any template fragment composed of sibling elements.
+By wrapping multiple hiccup forms in a sequence, hiccup-seq can represent any single root element (and it's children) *and* any template fragment composed of sibling elements.

 For example: the html snippet `<p>one</p><p>two</p>` is represented in hiccup-seq as: `([:p "one"] [:p "two"])`

 ### hickory-seq

 Hickory-seq is simply a clojure sequence (or vector) of hickory forms.
 In option flags it is referenced by the keyword `:hickory-seq`.
-By wrapping multiple hickory forms in a sequence, hickory-seq can now represent any single root element (and it's children) *and* any template fragment composed of sibling elements.
+By wrapping multiple hickory forms in a sequence, hickory-seq can represent any single root element (and it's children) *and* any template fragment composed of sibling elements.

 For example: the html snippet `<p>one</p><p>two</p>` is represented in hickory-seq as: `({:type :element, :attrs nil, :tag :p, :content ["one"]} {:type :element, :attrs nil, :tag :p, :content ["two"]})`